-This trope is also played with in some Russian fiction; it's close to playing it straight, but of course it's not viewed as a bad thing
+This trope was also played with in some Russian fiction.
+It was close to playing it straight, but not necessarily viewed as a bad thing.

 - Dale Brown — where Russia launches nukes at the USA.